scalawithcats/scala-with-cats/src/raw/applicatives/cartesian.md

 Cartesian[Option].product(Some(123), Some("abc"))
 ```

-If either or both of the argument values is `None`,
-the result is always `None`:
+If either argument evaluates to `None`, the entire result is `None`:

 ```tut:book
 Cartesian[Option].product(None, Some("abc"))